Jesse Jagz: 2010–2013: Jag of All Tradez, Chocolate City exit and Jagz Nation, Vol.1. Thy Nation Come

 Jesse Jagz's second studio album, Jagz Nation, Vol. 1: Thy Nation Come, was released on 10 July 2013.
-It features collaborations with guest artists such as 9ice, Wizkid, Brymo, James Maverik and Lindsey Abudei.
-Jesse Jagz recorded over 200 songs for the album and worked with producers Kid Konnect, Shady Bizniz, Samklef and GuiltyBeatz.
+It features collaborations with guest artists such as 9ice, Wizkid, Brymo, James Maverik, and Lindsey Abudei.
+Jesse Jagz recorded over 200 songs for the album and worked with producers Kid Konnect, Shady Bizniz, Samklef, and GuiltyBeatz.
 He didn't feature M.I Abaga or Ice Prince on the album because he wanted to be the only rapper on it.
 In an interview posted on MADC.com, he elaborated on the album, saying "It's just going to be music.
 With the album I just tried to push the boundary.
 Writing, production, arrangement, engineering.
 I set out to just make good music.
 Forget about being Nigerian, forget about being in Lagos and just make some good music."
 Jesse Jagz said he expected to receive mixed reviews when he dropped the album and that being gifted in recording and producing added to the album's depth.
 Jesse Jagz promoted the album by holding the Jesse Jagz Experience concert at the New Afrika Shrine on 24 August 2013.
 He told The Punch newspaper he decided to host the concert at the Shrine for historical reasons and to accommodate some of his less financially stable fans.
 Jagz Nation, Vol. 1: Thy Nation Come was nominated for Best Rap Album at The Headies 2014 and for Best Album of the Year at the 2014 Nigeria Entertainment Awards.

-The album's lead single "Redemption" was released on 29 May 2013.
+The album's lead single, "Redemption", was released on 29 May 2013.
 OkayAfrica said it is "anchored on an addictive clink-clank beat and swerving synth melody, which Jesse Jagz expertly rides and molds into a hip-hop-meets-dancehall gem."
 The audio and visuals for "Redemption" were released simultaneously.
 The Wizkid-assisted track "Bad Girl" was released on 10 July 2013, as the album's second single.
 Its music video was uploaded to YouTube on 7 December 2013.
 Contributing a lead single to the Heaven's Hell film soundtrack, Jesse Jagz released the Femi Kuti-assisted track "3rd World War" on 7 August 2013.
-On 19 January 2014, Jagz Nation released the music video for the third single from Jagz Nation, Vol.1.
-Thy Nation Come, "Sex & Scotch", which was directed by Mex Film Production.
+On 19 January 2014, he released the music video for the album's third single "Sex & Scotch", which was directed by Mex Film Production.
 On 23 January 2014, Jesse Jagz released the J.O.
 King-directed animated video for the album's fourth single "God on the Mic".